SeanBunch/Eve-API/README.md

 3. I will begin to look at the location column and decide how this should work.
 I think I will need to find a way to access the location id from the item object and convert the id to a readable name for the user.

+# update 4/25/2023

+1. Started looking at middleware for data validation.
+Need to be a string.
+Needs to be a string of a limited amount.
+Should exclude symbols like >, <, =, "()", /, {}, [], and !@#$%^&*.
+If users enters these caracters the app needs to inform the users the data input rules.
+Pop-up maybe?
+Maybe there is a smoother way to inform the user.
+Perhaps a note pops up when the cursor hoovers over the search input field?

+2. Not all search results are returning market data when clicked on by the user.
+Maybe the item ID needs to be updated in the database or the item is not on the market.
+Jita market is robust so the likleyhood the item is not on the market is extreamly low.
+I will look into the item ID's and see if things need to be updated and look for more cluse to why this is happening.

+3. Also looked into the tabs row.
+Would like to display item image and search list being displayed in a dropdown scrollable menu in the search list similar to the ingame UI works.